-- When handling personal information, handle such information with care and respect. - Taking security measures as described in the previous section are a good practice to protect personal information. - Do not use personal information for any other purpose than originally collected for. - Become familiar and follow Wolters Kluwer's policies and procedures on data privacy and security. - Know which steps to take to report a data privacy incident.
-If you suspect a data privacy incident, alert it to dataprivacyevent@wolterskluwer.com and inform your manager. - In case of any questions, please contact a member of the Corporate Privacy team.
+- When handling personal information, handle such information with care and respect. - Taking security measures as described in the previous section are a good practice to protect personal information. - Do not use personal information for any other purpose than originally collected for. - Become familiar and follow Wolters Kluwer's policies and procedures on data privacy and security. - •Know which steps to take to report a data privacy incident.
+If you suspect a data privacy incident, alert it to dataprivacyevent@ wolterskluwer.com and inform your manager. - In case of any questions, please contact your Privacy Office contact.